JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 The state is persisted in a separate file by specifying a different setting for the `value` parameter, which was the `file` parameter before 2016.x.

- >  For application-level components, it is strongly recommended to use a custom file, using of `other.xml` is deprecated.
+ >  For application-level components, it is strongly recommended to use a custom file, using of <path>other.xml</path> is deprecated.
  >
  {type="note"}